-- 2.1 The crimes referred to in this indictment were committed in Rwanda between 1 January and 31 December 1994. - 2.2 During the events to which reference is made in this indictment, Rwanda was divided into 11 préfectures: Butare, Byumba, Cyangugu, Gikongoro, Gisenyi, Gitarama, Kibungo, Kibuye, Kigali-Ville, Kigali-Rural and Ruhengeri.
-Each préfecture was subdivided into communes and secteurs. - 2.3 During the events to which reference is made in this indictment, the Tutsi, the Hutu and the Twa were identified as racial or ethnic groups.
-The Belgians were a national group. - 2.4 During the events to which reference is made in this indictment, there were throughout Rwanda widespread or systematic attacks directed against a civilian population on political, ethnic or racial grounds.
+- 2.1 The crimes referred to in this indictment took place in Rwanda between 1 January and 31 December 1994. - 2.2 During the events referred to in this indictment, Rwanda was divided into 11 préfectures: Butare, Byumba, Cyangugu, Gikongoro, Gisenyi, Gitarama, Kibungo, Kibuye, Kigali-Ville, Kigali-Rural and Ruhengeri.
+Each préfecture was subdivided into communes and secteurs. - 2.3 During the events referred to in this indictment, the Tutsi, the Hutu and the Twa were identified as racial or ethnic groups.
+The Belgians were considered to be a national group. - 2.4 During the events referred to in this indictment, there were throughout Rwanda widespread or systematic attacks directed against a civilian population on political, ethnic or racial grounds. - 2.5 During the events referred to in this indictment, a state of non-international armed conflict existed in Rwanda.
+The victims referred to in this indictment were protected persons, according to the provisions of Article 3 common to the Geneva Conventions and of Additional Protocol II.

-THE POWER STRUCTURE 3.
+3. THE POWER STRUCTURE

-The Government:
+The Government

-According to the Constitution of 10 June 1991, executive power is 3.1 exercised by the President of the republic, assisted by the government, composed of the Prime Minister and the ministers.
-The members of the government are appointed by the president of the republic upon the proposal of the Prime Minister.
-The Prime Minister directs Government program.
-The government determines and applies national policy.
+3.1 According to the Constitution of 10 June 1991, executive power is exercised by the President of the Republic, assisted by the Government, composed of the Prime Minister and the ministers.
+The members of the Government are appointed by the President of the Republic upon the proposal of the Prime Minister.
+The Prime Minister directs the Government's program.
+The Government determines and applies national policy.
 To that effect, it controls the civil service and the armed forces.
 The Prime Minister decides the functions of the ministers and officials under the Prime Minister's authority.
-The resignation or termination of tenure of the Prime Minister, for whatever reason, causes the government to resign.
+The resignation or termination of tenure of the Prime Minister, for whatever reason, causes the Government to resign.

-- The Ministers implement Government policy, under the direction of 3.2 the Prime Minister, head of government.
-In carrying out their duties, the Ministers have at their disposal the central and local administration. - The Minister of Information is in charge of implementing 3.3 The Minister Government policy with regard to information. manages and controls the activities of the services coming under his authority, including the public and private press divisions.
-The Rwandan Information Agency (ORINFOR), is under the authority of the Minister of Information.
+- 3.2 The Ministers implement the Government's policy, as defined by the Prime Minister.
+They are answerable to the Head of the Government for doing so.
+In carrying out their duties, they have at their disposal the government and local administration corresponding to their functions. - 3.3 The Minister of Information is in charge of implementing the Government's policy with regard to information.
+The Minister manages and controls the activities of the services coming under his authority, including the public and private press divisions.
+ORINFOR is under the autority of the Minister of Information.